Exios66/python-session-timer/README.md

 if __name__ == "__main__":
     main()

-Instructions for Use:

-	1. Install Dependencies:
-Make sure you have Python 3 installed.
-Install the required packages using:

-pip install plyer simpleaudio

-	2. Prepare a Sound File:
-Ensure you have a sound file (e.g., alarm.wav) in the same directory as the script or provide a path to a sound file of your choice.
-	3. Run the Script:
-You can run the script with default settings:

-python timer.py

-Or customize it using command-line arguments:

-python timer.py -w 50 -b 10 -c 2 -s bell.wav -m "Work session over!" --title "Break Time"

-Options:
-	•	-w, --work-duration: Work duration in minutes (default: 25)
-	•	-b, --break-duration: Break duration in minutes (default: 5)
-	•	-c, --cycles: Number of cycles (default: 4)
-	•	-s, --sound: Path to sound file to play when timer ends (default: alarm.wav)
-	•	-m, --message: Notification message (default: “Time is up!”)
-	•	--title: Notification title (default: “Timer Alert”)

-Example Usage:

-python timer.py -w 45 -b 15 -c 3 -s notification.wav -m "Time for a break!" --title "Work Session Complete"

-Notes:

-	•	The script uses system notifications to alert you when the timer ends.
-Make sure your system supports notifications.
-	•	The sound file should be in WAV format.
-If using a different format, ensure simpleaudio supports it.
-	•	You can interrupt the timer at any time using Ctrl+C.
+***

-Deployment Considerations:
+### 🔧 Deployment Considerations

 • Cross-Platform Compatibility: The script is designed to work on Windows, macOS, and Linux systems.
 • Dependencies: Ensure all dependencies are included in your deployment package or specified in your requirements.txt file.
 • Error Handling: The script includes error handling for missing dependencies and sound files.
 • Customization: All timer settings are easily customizable via command-line arguments.

+***

+## 📄 Requirements

+Ensure you have the following dependencies installed:

+plyer
+simpleaudio

+You can install them using:

+pip install -r requirements.txt

 Sample requirements.txt:

 plyer
 simpleaudio

-Final Remarks:

-This script fulfills your requirements by providing a fully customizable timer with notifications and sound alerts, ready for production deployment.
-Feel free to further customize and integrate it into your workflow as needed.
+### 🤝 Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature/YourFeature).
+3. Commit your changes (git commit -m 'Add some feature').
+4. Push to the branch (git push origin feature/YourFeature).
+5. Open a Pull Request.

+Please ensure your code adheres to the project’s coding standards and includes appropriate documentation.

+### 📜 License

+This project is licensed under the MIT License.

+### 📫 Contact

+Exios66

+	•GitHub: @Exios66
+	•Email: youremail@example.com

+### 🎉 Acknowledgements

+	•Inspired by the Pomodoro Technique.
+	•Utilizes Plyer for notifications.
+	•Utilizes Simpleaudio for sound playback.

+Happy Coding!